igorko/FlareFramework/README.md

-FlareGDE
+FlareFramework
 ========

-FLARE Game Development Environment is a GUI for developing games, based on FLARE engine, written by Clint Bellanger and contributors.
+FLARE Game Development Framework is a GUI for developing games, based on FLARE engine, written by Clint Bellanger and contributors.

-It's goal is to simplify writing game mods, which are implemented via configuration files.
-You don't need to know configuration files syntax, FlareGDE will take care of it.
+Its goal is to simplify writing game mods, which are implemented via configuration files.
+You don't need to know configuration files syntax, FlareFramework will take care of it.

 COPYRIGHT AND LICENSE
 =====================